latchset/clevis/doc/clevis.1.md

     $ clevis encrypt tpm2 '{}' < PT > JWE

-The pin has reasonable defaults for its configuration, but a different hierarchy, hash, and key algorithms can be choosen if the defaults used are not suitable.
+The pin has reasonable defaults for its configuration, but a different hierarchy, hash, and key algorithms can be chosen if the defaults used are not suitable.

 Decryption also works similar to other pins, only the JWE needs to be provided: